MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 };
 ```

-#### Start MagicMirror² in Server mode on boot

-To always start MagicMirror² in server only mode you need to edit the
-`installers/mm.sh` file otherwise it will start in full mode after a reboot:

-1. Backup mm.sh: `cp installers/mm.sh installers/mm.sh.bak`
-2. Edit mm.sh: `nano mm.sh` (you can use your favorite editor)
-3. Replace `DISPLAY=:0 npm start` with `DISPLAY=:0 npm server`
-4. Reboot

 ### Client Only

 This is when you already have a server running remotely and want your RPi to